mejkej/P2MANvsMACHINE/README.md

 But Rome was not built in a day and neither is a great programmer!
 ## The Rock paper scissors game HTML & CSS part:
 ### Navbar
-The navbar located at the top of the page is a Div element with a height of 100px and a 100% width with a background color of darkcyan.
-In the Div there are two anchor elements each with a image element nested inside them one icon displaying a handscissor and the other one a Tic tac toe board.
-The images are rounded and with a white background color, there is also a css hover effect turning the white background color slightly darker/gray when hovered.
+Header > Nav > Anchor.
+The two existing anchor elements wraps an img each.
+Headers background color set to darkcyan.
+Width = 100vw, height = 100px. hover effect turning the white background color slightly darker/gray when hovered.
 First time i used css flex and it was very practical.

-### The game area
-H1 element with the text "Rock Paper Scissors" on the top followed by the scoreboard consisting of a H1 element containing two span elements one for the players score one for the computers score.
-Underneath the scoreboard there is a H2 element with a span nested inside it, they are responsible for declaring the outcome of the game.

-Next up a Div containing two image elements with an id of man-hand & machine-hand.
-These images will display both players pick.
-Below these images are the players profile pictures.

-And on the bottom there is a Div with the same darkcyan color, a height of 90px and a 100% width.
-Inside the div there are 4 round buttons 3 of witch has images nested inside them (Rock, paper, and scissors) The forth button is yellow with the text reset (to reset the score) All buttons has a hover effect but with a darkred color instead.
+### Main (everything below header)
+#### H1 text "Rock Paper Scissors"

+#### First Section Scoreboard & Result declaration
+H1 with two spans default displaying 0-0
+H2 with a nested span that declares the outcome of the game.

+#### Second Section
+Contains two img elements.
+Either displaying a default image or the player and the computers picks.

+#### Thrid Section
+Contains two img elements.
+The player and the computers "profile pictures".

+#### Fourth Section
+Contains 3 buttons:
+Rock, paper and scissors.
+Img element nested inside the buttons.

+#### Div container
+Contains a  H2 that acts as a guiding start message.
+Below it is a button that resets the score.
 ## The Rock, paper, scissors Javascript:
 First off i declared all the global scope variables and linked them to their HTML elements.